Neu-Ulm (electoral district)

 Neu-Ulm is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 255.
-It is located in southwestern Bavaria, comprising the Günzburg district, Neu-Ulm district, and the northwestern part of the Unterallgäu district.
+Under the current constituency numbering system, it is designated as constituency 254.
+It is located in southwestern Bavaria, comprising the Günzburg and Neu-Ulm districts.

 Neu-Ulm was created for the inaugural 1949 federal election.
 Since 2021, it has been represented by Alexander Engelhard of the Christian Social Union (CSU).

 Geography

 Neu-Ulm is located in southwestern Bavaria.
-As of the 2021 federal election, it comprises the districts of Günzburg and Neu-Ulm as well as the Verwaltungsgemeinschaften of Babenhausen, Boos, Erkheim, and Pfaffenhausen from the Unterallgäu district.
+As of the 2025 federal election, it comprises the districts of Günzburg and Neu-Ulm.

 History

 Neu-Ulm was created in 1949, then known as Dillingen.
 It acquired its current name in the 1965 election.
 In the 1949 election, it was Bavaria constituency 43 in the numbering system.
 In the 1953 through 1961 elections, it was number 238.
 In the 1965 through 1998 elections, it was number 241.
 In the 2002 and 2005 elections, it was number 256.
-Since the 2009 election, it has been number 255.
+In the 2009 through 2021 elections, it was number 255.
+From the 2025 election, it has been number 254.

 Originally, the constituency comprised the independent cities of Neu-Ulm, Dillingen an der Donau, and Günzburg and the districts of Landkreis Neu-Ulm, Landkreis Dillingen an der Donau, and Landkreis Günzburg.
 In the 1965 through 1972 elections, it lost the city and district of Dillingen an der Donau while gaining the districts of Illertissen and Krumbach.
 In the 1976 through 1990 elections, it comprised the districts of Neu-Ulm and Günzburg.
-It acquired its current borders in the 1994 election.
+It acquired the northern part of Unterallgäu district in the 1994 election.
+Ahead of the 2025 election, the constituency was reduced to Neu-Ulm and Günzburg.